dan-osull/PowerShell-Script-Menu-Gui/README.md

 `-buttonForegroundColor` *(optional)* | Custom button foreground (text) color.
 Hex codes (e.g. `#C00077`) and color names (e.g. `Azure`) are valid.
 See [.NET Color Class](https://docs.microsoft.com/en-us/dotnet/api/system.windows.media.colors).
 `-buttonBackgroundColor` *(optional)* | Custom button background color `-iconPath` *(optional)* | Path to .ico file for use in menu `-hideConsole` *(optional)* | Hide the PowerShell console that the menu is called from. **Note:** This means you won't be able to see any errors from button clicks.
-If things aren't working, this should be the first thing you disable.
+If things aren't working, this should be the first thing you stop using.
 `-noExit` *(optional)* | Start all PowerShell instances with `-NoExit` *("Does not exit after running startup commands.")*. **Note:** You can set `-NoExit` on individual menu items by using the *Arguments* column.
 See [CSV reference](#csv-reference), below.

 See [`PSScriptMenuGui_all_options.ps1`](PSScriptMenuGui/examples/PSScriptMenuGui_all_options.ps1) for an example using every option.